pavelrisenberg/fitbitphp/README.md

 **Current notes:**

  * *Subscriptions*: Library has basic methods to add/delete subscriptions, unfortunately it's your headache to track the list and deploy server endpoints to receive notifications from Fitbit as well as register them at [http://dev.fitbit.com](http://dev.fitbit.com).
 See [Subscriptions-API](http://wiki.fitbit.com/display/API/Subscriptions-API) for more thoughts on that,
- * *Unauthenticated calls*: Some methods of Fitbit API grant access to public resources without a need for the complete OAuth workflow, `searchFoods` and `getActivities` are two good example of such endpoints.
+ * *Unauthenticated calls*: Some methods of Fitbit API grant access to public resources without need for the complete OAuth workflow, `searchFoods` and `getActivities` are two good example of such endpoints.
 Nevertheless, this calls should be signed with Authentication header as usual, but access_token OAuth parameter is omitted.
 In terms of FitbitPHP, you can make such calls, but you shouldn't use `initSession` calls and should explicitly set id of the user before the call via `setUser`.

 ## Usage ##